zio/zio-quill/SLICK.md

 ## Extensibility ##

-It is common to have to fallback to plain SQL when a feature is not supported by Slick.
+It is common to fallback to plain SQL when a feature is not supported by Slick.
 Quill's [`infix` mechanism](https://github.com/getquill/quill#infix) solves this problem by allowing the user to insert arbitrary SQL within quotations at any position.

 ## Normalization ##